-“A few of the neighbours suggested it but Miss Pasty was convinced that a more sinister work was at hand,” I said, changing the tone of my voice.
+“A few of the neighbours suggested it.
+However, Miss Pasty believed that a more sinister work was at hand,” I said, changing the tone of my voice.

 I continued, “so, she called the cops and reported it.
-She was told to come down to the Police Station and make a report and they will do a wellness check into the matter.
-So, she decided to do so the following day, but on the morning of the following day, when she was walking around the complex, she saw the cops talking to my Gran’s Dad, in the parking lot.”
+They told her to come down to the Police Station and make a report, and they will do a wellness check into the matter.
+So, she decided to do so the following day, but the next morning, when she was walking around the complex, she saw the cops talking to my Gran’s Dad in the parking lot.”

-“Well, even though they told her to come down to the station and make a report and she told them that she was going to do so the following day, when she saw the cops talking to Gran’s Dad, she assumed that they had still come out,” I continued.
+“Well, even though they told her to come down to the station and make a report, and she said she would the following day, when Miss Pasty saw the cops talking to Gran’s Dad, she assumed that they had still come out,” I continued.

 “So, she rushed over to her daughter’s home to tell her about the latest development in the case.
 You see, one of her daughters and her husband were also living in the complex.”